 Tai Long Wan isn’t technically a beach, it’s a beautiful bay located in Sai Kung Country Park.
 The bay is home to some of the clearest blue water and four gorgeous beaches – Sai Wan, Ham Tin, Tai Wan, and Tung Wan.
 And yes, it is possible to go beach-hopping in Tai Long Wan.

 The first time you lay your eyes on Tai Long Wan, you’ll literally forget that you’re in Hong Kong.
 It’s quite literally paradise in the city’s backyard!
+It really makes you feel like you’re on vacation on a tropical island.

 Given the relatively remote location of Tai Long Wan, you’ll probably need to plan ahead.
 You can get there by taking a bus/taxi and then hiking, or by taking a speedboat from Sai Kung.
 Everything that you need to know about Tai Long Wan is in this post.